PREAMBLE AND SUMMARY

 The Regulatory Authority for Energy, Networks and Environment (ARERA) has a number of responsibilities regarding renewable energy, such as ensuring fair grid access conditions or allocating support to face renewable energy costs to different consumer groups.

-Gestore servizi energetici (GSE) promotes the development of RES and energy efficiency, manages payments of economic incentives, and forecasts and aggregates the production of renewable energy power plants.
-This also includes the sale of renewable power on the electricity market and supporting policy makers with analysis.
-GSE is organized as a private company with a sole shareholder, the Ministry of the Economy and Finance (MEF), which exercises its shareholder rights together with the MSE, which is responsible for operational guidelines.
+The Gestore Servizi Energetici (GSE) promotes the development of renewable sources and energy efficiency, manages payments of economic incentives, and forecasts and aggregates the production of renewable energy power plants.
+This also includes the sale of renewable power in the electricity market and analytic support to policy makers.
+GSE is organized as a private company with its sole shareholder as the MEF, which exercises its shareholder rights together with MITE, which is responsible for operational guidelines.

-The National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA) is a public body supervised by the Ministry of Economic Development in cooperation with other ministries.
+The National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA) is a public body supervised by MITE in cooperation with other ministries.
 Its purposes are research, technological innovation and the provision of advanced services in the energy and sustainable economic development sector.
-The Agency’s main research topics are energy efficiency, renewable energy, nuclear energy, climate and environment, safety and health and new technologies.
+ENEA’s main research topics are energy efficiency, renewable energy, nuclear energy, climate and environment, safety and health, and new technologies.

-Terna is responsible for high voltage electricity transmission and dispatching throughout the national territory.
-Like GSE, Terna was established as a result of the liberalization of the electricity market in 1999.
+The Terna group is the owner of the Italian national transmission grid for high and extra high voltage power and is the largest independent electricity transmission system operator (TSO) in Europe.
+Similar to GSE, Terna was established as a result of the liberalization of the electricity market in 1999.

-The responsibility for energy policy is shared between the Government and the regions.
-Legislative Decree No. 112 of 1998 made the regions responsible for the administrative duties relating to energy, including renewable sources, electricity, oil and gas, which were not reserved to the state or assigned to local authorities.
-Under Constitutional Act No. 3 of 2001, the state has legislative power within the renewable energy sector, while the regions have administrative power.
+The responsibility for energy policy is shared between the Government and national regions.
+Legislative Decree No. 112 of 1998 made the regions responsible for the administrative duties relating to energy, including renewable sources, electricity, oil and gas, which were not reserved to the State or assigned to local authorities.
+Under Constitutional Act No. 3 of 2001, the State has legislative power within the renewable energy sector, while the regions maintain administrative power (see Fig. 1).

 1.2.2.
 Structure of electric power sector

-Though natural gas is the largest single source of generation in Italy, its relative share has been declining in recent years in favour of increased solar and wind power generation.
-In fact, since 2013, total production from thermoelectric plants (natural gas, coal and oil) has declined, with natural gas and coal production falling significantly.
-Production from renewables, on the other hand, has increased, even if at a slower pace than in previous years.
+Though natural gas is the largest single source of electricity generation in Italy, its relative share has declined in recent years in favour of increased solar and wind power generation.
+In fact, since 2013, total production from thermoelectric plants (natural gas, coal and oil) declined, with natural gas and coal production falling significantly.
+Production from renewables, on the other hand, has increased, though at a slower pace than in previous years.

-The role of natural gas generation in the Italian power mix has changed over time as the amount of solar photovoltaic and wind in the system has increased, which has in turn changed the shape of demand in certain parts of the country by reducing peak load on sunny days.
+The role of natural gas generation in Italy’s power mix has changed over time as the amount of solar photovoltaic and wind in the system has increased, which has in turn changed the shape of demand in certain parts of the country by reducing peak load on sunny days.

-Italy has very low levels of renewables curtailment, though this could change if the increase in penetration of variable renewables outpaces developments in the transmission and distribution system.
-Over the past years, Italy has made changes to dispatch operations intended at increasing system efficiency, including the introduction of a mechanism to better measure and more generally enhance the performance of frequency regulation.
+Italy has very low levels of renewables curtailment, though this could change if the increase in variable renewables outpaces developments in the transmission and distribution system.
+In recent years, Italy has made changes to dispatch operations intended to increase system efficiency, including the introduction of a mechanism to better measure and more generally enhance the performance of frequency regulation.

-In order to maintain sufficient system adequacy, the Ministry of Economic Development was instructed via the 2014 budget law to introduce a capacity system intended to remunerate flexible generation.
-A ministerial decree, dated 30 June 2014, further outlined the new capacity mechanism requirements; system adequacy will be measured, taking into account: i) grid and cross-border interconnection capacity, ii) active demand side management, and iii) the contribution of distributed generation.
+In order to maintain sufficient system adequacy, MISE was instructed via the 2014 budget law to introduce a capacity system intended to remunerate flexible generation.
+A ministerial decree, dated 30 June 2014, further outlined the new capacity mechanism requirements; system adequacy will be measured, taking into account: (i) grid and cross-border interconnection capacity; (ii) active demand side management; and (iii) the contribution of distributed generation.

-Terna, the Italian transmission system operator (TSO) has primary operational responsibility for electricity emergency response.
+Terna, Italy’s TSO, has primary operational responsibility for electricity emergency response.
 The electricity distribution networks also have an important role in planning electricity emergency response.

 Distribution system operators (DSOs) are required to support the TSO in the event of a network crisis.
-The growing share of intermittent renewables in the electricity supply requires real time information sharing, robust communication and coordination of real time power system management between the TSO and DSOs Arguably, Italy is moving towards an electricity system in which nodes in the distribution networks need to progressively move from being passive to active players.
-This means that DSOs need to become increasingly capable of exchanging signals with distributed loads and generators as well as with Terna, in order to maintain voltage and current standards, adequate performance in case of relevant incidents and, in general, the security of the Italian power system.
+The growing share of intermittent renewables in the electricity supply requires real time information sharing, robust communication and coordination of real time power system management between the TSO and DSOs.
+Arguably, Italy is moving towards an electricity system in which nodes in the distribution networks will progressively move from passive to active players.
+This means that DSOs need to become increasingly capable of exchanging signals with distributed loads and generators as well as with Terna in order to maintain voltage and current standards, adequate performance in case of relevant incidents and, in general, the security of Italy’s power system.

-The nature and volume of emergency and other resources available to Terna and other responsible parties to manage emergency events are set out in the Italian Grid Code.
+The nature and volume of emergency and other resources available to Terna and other responsible parties to manage emergency events are set out in Italy’s Grid Code.

 Over the years, operational procedures for emergency operation enclosed in multilateral procedures have been developed with all neighbouring countries.
 In particular, bilateral agreements have been signed with all neighbours for mutual emergency assistance service to supply real time service in case of any emergency operation.
-Written agreements which take into consideration emergency procedures have been concluded with all adjacent TSOs between Austrian Power Grid AG (APG) (Austria), Swissgrid (Switzerland), RTE (France), ELES (Slovenia) and HTSO/DESMIE (Greece).
+Written agreements that take into consideration emergency procedures have been concluded with all adjacent TSOs: the Austrian Power Grid (Austria), Swissgrid (Switzerland), RTE (France), ELES (Slovenia) and HTSO/DESMIE (Greece).

 1.2.3.
 Main indicators

-Italy’s total gross output capacity of electricity generating plants in 2016 amounted to 117.1 GW; the list of different energy sources is given in Table 3.
-Total gross electricity production in 2016 was 310.2 TWh, including wind and photovoltaic for about 60.9 TWh.
+Italy’s total gross output capacity of electricity generating plants in 2019 amounted to 119.30 GW(7); the list of different energy sources is given in Table 2 and ratios in Table 3.
+The total gross electricity production in 2019 was 293.85 TW·h(8), including about 43.9 TW·h from wind and photovoltaic sources.
 High voltage transmission lines, connecting power plants with the distribution system, are mainly based on 380 kV and 220 kV lines.

 —: data not available.